w3f/Grants-Program/applications/metridex-quickscan-polkadot.md

   - Telegram-based tools and automation,
   - multi-chain analytics with on-chain and off-chain data sources.
 - Metridex QuickScan has been developed and iterated as:
-  - a Telegram bot for EVM chains (Ethereum, BNB Chain, Polygon),
+  - a Telegram bot for token risk snapshots,
-  - an HTML report generator with more detailed analytics,
+  - an HTML report generator with WHOIS/SSL/Wayback-style checks,
-  - and a watchlist/alerts layer for selected addresses.
+  - a multi-chain engine for Ethereum, BNB Chain, Polygon and Base.

-The current focus is to:
-- harden the core QuickScan engine,
-- extend it beyond EVM into ecosystems like Polkadot,
-- and turn it into a sustainable product rather than a side experiment.
+- The current focus is to extend this experience to Substrate/Polkadot/Kusama and provide a high-quality, opinionated risk layer that others can reuse.

+No prior grants from Web3 Foundation have been received.

 ### Team Code Repos